1 Habit Launching World's Largest Book on Entrepreneurial Habits, with 300 Entrepreneurial Habits from 150 Contributors

 Order the book from Amazon: https://www.amazon.com/HabitTM-Entrepreneurial-Success-Life-Changing-Turbo-Charge-ebook/dp/B08HKX3GTL

-1 Habit Press is honored to be joined in 1 Habit For Entrepreneurial Success by Featured Contributor, Jill Wright.
+1 Habit Press is honored to be joined in 1 Habit For Entrepreneurial Success by Featured Contributor, Liza Boubari.

-Jill Wright is a Heart Centered Leader who is affectionately known as the Queen of Shine.
-She has been recognized by both Forbes and Harvard Business Review.
-She is on a mission to share her 33 years of experience to help leaders shine by unleashing human potential through the power of authentic connection.
-She is also launching a new podcast called The Shine Factor and has put together a new exciting course called Soul to Sole, The Keys to Human Connection.
+Liza Boubari, is a certified clinical hypnotherapist, author, coach, healer, and founder of HealWithin, Inc., a healing center for mind-body therapy.

+Following her own transformation from healing ovarian cysts, depression, panic, anxiety, abuse, self-doubt, and the destructive habits that come with those emotions, Boubari created a method to help others overcome their own feelings of overwhelm, anxiety, and underappreciation to thrive in life, love, career and the pursuit of happiness and wellbeing.

 About 1 Habit For Entrepreneurial Success